autonomys/subspace/domains/README.md

 The extrinsic of the domain chain is first collected into a bundle by the domain operator, the bundle is then broadcast to the consensus chain network as an extrinsic of the consensus chain.

-The domain operator listening to the block import events of the consensus chain, extracts bundles from the imported consensus block and executes the extrinsics of the bundle to build and import a domain block in a deterministically way.
+The domain operator, which listens to the block import events of the consensus chain, extracts bundles from the imported consensus block and executes the extrinsics of the bundle to build and import a domain block in a deterministic manner.

-NOTE: currently, the domain chain does not support to syncing from other operator nodes and need to be deterministically derived from the consensus chain block by block.
+NOTE: Currently, the domain chain does not support syncing from other operator nodes.
+It must be deterministically derived from the consensus chain block by block.

 #### Create Operator key:

 Operator needs key pair to participate in Bundle production.
 You can create a key using following command:
 ```bash